Below is a list of select publications and presentations organized under the following headings:

 The Idea Museum: Intangible Museum Collections and Dialogic Experience Design

 Article published by Museum-iD Magazine (issue 20) on the practical outcomes of delivering an “idea museum” as it affects collections management and exhibition curation, design, and development.
+Link to online version.

 Strategic Analytics for Museum

 One of 4 panelists at MCN2016 in New Orleans, demonstrating the potential strategic and integrated analytics holds for cultural institutions in order to make information-based decisions and increase sustainable operations, while simultaneously providing more personalized engagement opportunities for audiences.